What is IBS?

 - Altered Motility.
 Think of IBS as a motility disorder.
 Our intestine is controlled by a complex set of nerves and muscles that are designed to move food through in an organized way.
 With IBS, research shows that the muscles in the intestine don’t always contract and push food through the way they should.
 Muscle contractions could be too slow, too fast, or poorly organized.

 - Abdominal Hypersensitivity.
 People with IBS are more sensitive to abdominal pain.
 In research studies, when a balloon is inflated in the colon of patients with IBS compared to those without, the people with IBS report a much higher degree of pain.
 Therefore, gas, bloating and other digestive upsets can feel much more painful for people with IBS.

 - Gut Bacteria.
-We are in the very early stages of discovering the wonders of the bacteria living in our digestive system (microbiome).
-However, we do know that people with IBS have a different type and a different number of gut bacteria.
+We are in the very early stages of discovering the wonders of the microorganisms living in our digestive system.
+However, we do know that people with IBS may have a different type and a different number of gut bacteria.
 We also know that we can manipulate the type and number of bacteria with food.
 It’s a very exciting area of research!

 - Brain-Gut Axis.
 Our brain and gut have a highly-regulated way of sending messages back and forth.
 Thoughts, feelings, memories and pain regulation can be relayed to the gut from the brain and vice versa.
 For people with IBS, this messaging system can be either over active or underactive, depending on the person or the situation.

 - Psychological Factors.
 Emotions such as fear, anxiety, pain, and stress can have a big effect on your digestive system.
 Some people may find that emotions stimulate the digestive system, leading to diarrhea, while others may find the opposite.
 Stress and anxiety may slow down the contractions of the digestive system and lead to bloating abdominal pain and constipation.